 There are presently no open calls for submissions.

-Toho Journal publishes fiction, nonfiction, and poetry (and some art and photography too!).
-While we focus on Philadelphia, writers of all stages and geographies are invited to apply.
+Toho Journal publishes fiction, nonfiction, poetry, and art and photography too!
+While we focus on Philadelphia, creatives of all stages and geographies are invited to apply.

 Simultaneous submissions: Encouraged, just notify us if accepted elsewhere.

 Requirements: Please read the following carefully.
 Due to submission volume, pieces not following guidelines may not be read.

 - Fiction & Nonfiction: 750 words max.

 - Poetry: 1–3 poems.
 500 words in total (preference for shorter poems).

 - Art & Photography: 1–4 pieces, .jpg or .tiff (.tiff preferable).
 Submit each piece as its own file.
 Min resolution: 300 dpi; max file size: 45 MB.